For visitors to Redland in Florida, the history and subtropical climate combine to create memorable experiences you won’t find anywhere else.

 One strawberry farm has achieved fame in a different category: Cinnamon rolls.
 The Knaus family has operated a farm and bakery in the Redland for 50 years.
-When the storefront farm stand opens for the season in late October, folks start lining up.
+When the storefront farm stand opens for the season in November, folks start lining up.

 The cinnamon rolls are dense, rich and gooey and people go to extraordinary lengths to buy them.
 Because Knaus Berry Farm is closed on Sundays, there’s always a long line on Saturdays.
 On the busiest Saturdays, people will line up 150 deep and wait 60 to 90 minutes to buy those rolls.
 (There is a separate line for milkshakes and produce and it is far shorter.)
 To avoid the wait, visit Monday to Friday.
-(Knaus berry is open for only the winter season.
-Last day is in April 19.
-First day for is around Nov.
+(Knaus Berry Farm is only open from November through Mid-April.)

 Knaus Berry Farm and Bakery